0330 822 0505

 An actual valuation, depending on the complexity, can be done within an hour.

-In terms of the reporting process, from surveyor to lender, this usually takes around one week.
-But, again, some valuations may take longer if a more detailed report’s required.
+The reporting process, from surveyor to lender, usually takes around one week.
+But again, some valuations may take longer if a more detailed report is required.

 It can be done in a couple of weeks.

-Once the valuation report has been received the lender will look to move straight to the offer stage.
-So, if there’s no issue with the valuation then it all depends how quickly all parties can exchange contracts.
+Once the valuation report has been received, the lender will look to move straight to the offer stage.
+So, if there’s no issue with the valuation, then it all depends on how quickly all parties can exchange contracts.

 Ask A Quick Question